What is COVID-19?

 Viruses also change over time and different strains called ‘variants’ can appear, which can lead to changes in the way the virus infects people and the symptoms it causes.
 Since the SARS-CoV-2 virus was discovered, several new variants have been identified, including the Delta and Omicron variants.
 More are likely to appear as time goes on.

 Read on to learn more about COVID-19, including symptoms, risk factors and treatment, and what you can do to avoid getting it.

 Coronaviruses are a large family of viruses that can infect humans and animals.
-Some cause mild respiratory infections, like the common cold, while others cause more severe illnesses, such as Severe Acute Respiratory Syndrome (SARS) and Middle East Respiratory Syndrome (MERS).
+Many coronaviruses only cause mild infections, such as the common cold.
+However, some can cause more severe illnesses, such as severe acute respiratory syndrome (SARS), Middle East respiratory syndrome (MERS) and now COVID-19.

 What are the symptoms of COVID-19?

-- a change in your sense of smell or taste
+- loss of or change to your sense of taste or smell

 - aches and pains

 - passing loose, watery poos (diarrhoea)

 - feeling sick (nausea) or being sick (vomiting)